Positivity of extensions of vector bundles: Introduction

-such that $\mathcal L$ is a big line bundle on $X$ and $\mathcal M$ is an ample line bundle on $X$; \item $\mathcal E$ is not pseudo-effective $($so not big$)$. \end{itemize} \end{thm} Since a big line bundle is weakly positive, the above theorem also tells us that weak positivity is not necessarily preserved by extension.
+Since a big line bundle is weakly positive, the above theorem also tells us that weak positivity is not necessarily preserved by extension.
 Here, weak positivity is a notion introduced by Viehweg~\cite{Vie82} (see Definition~\ref{defn:psef_wp}), which is a stronger condition than pseudo-effectivity.
 In \cite{BKKMSU15}, these positivities were discussed by using the base loci of vector bundles (see also \cite{FN23}).
 Note that a pseudo-effective (resp.~big) vector bundle in this paper is said to be {\em{V-psef}} (resp.~{\em{V-big}}) in \cite[Definition~2.2]{FN23}.